2degrees offers what it calls an unlimited mobile data plan. Unlimited in this context doesn’t mean no limits. The plan has restrictions.

 On a positive telecommunications equipment tends to get cheaper in relative terms over time.

 At the same time some installed 4G hardware is upgradable.
-Even so, the cost of putting in enough 5G cellular capacity so that everyone who wants can have unlimited mobile data with tethering, hotspots and the rest will be high.
+Even so, the cost of putting in enough 5G cellular capacity so that everyone who wants can have unlimited wireless data with tethering, hotspots and the rest will be high.
 It runs to billions2.
 That means the cost of using it is unlikely to drop.

 The cost of unlimited mobile data

-2degrees entered the unlimited mobile data game with a carefully calibrated price.
+2degrees entered the unlimited data game with a carefully calibrated price.
 If the charge was much lower than $130 it would be in danger of cannibalising its existing high-end plans.

 If the price was much higher it would be open to undercutting from rivals.